franchesoni/hitl_annotation/readme.md

   2. Train one epoch on ResNet (34 or `--arch small` for 18).
   3. Export the learner to `<db>.pkl` so progress persists across runs.
   4. Predict on remaining unlabeled images and write predictions to DB.
-  5. Sleep for a configurable delay and repeat.
+  5. Pause briefly and repeat.
   - Preprocessing options like resize, flip and rotation can be set via `PUT /config` in a `preprocessing` dictionary before launching the trainer.